QMS for Beginners – A quick guide on where to Start, and what to do first

 2. Designate a QMS Manager (unless that’s you)

 Designate someone as the QMS Manager.
-Likely you are a founder and you don’t want to do it yourself – really, you do have higher priorities.
 Find someone who enjoys administration and documentation -- yes, they do exist!
-They can then start to make your QMS a reality.
-But don’t think you can escape this.
-You’re going to have to stay involved, especially in the initial phases to ensure QMS is “seen” as a priority, and you need to keep it front and center -- everyone else will want to lock the QMS Manager in the closet… because QMS is not their priority, Sales are.
-But compliance and either your 510(k) or ISO certification depends on it…
+But you’re going to have to stay involved, especially in the initial phases to ensure QMS is “seen” as a priority, and you need to keep it front and center.

 So, plan ahead now, when it’s easy, not later, when it’s much harder.